n11t/docker-test/README.md

 ## Usage

 ### Start
-To bring up the container use [docker-compose](https://docs.docker.com/compose/) and migrate the database.
+To bring up the container use [docker-compose](https://docs.docker.com/compose/).
+Also you need to migrate the database and run the init-script.

 ```
 $ docker-compose up -d
 $ ./database.sh migrate
+$ docker-compose run -w /app php init.sh
 ```

 ### Website